Toxic Synovitis of the Hip in Children

 How is toxic synovitis of the hip diagnosed?

-A healthcare provider will examine your child's hip and leg to locate his or her pain.
+Your child's healthcare provider will examine your child's hip and leg to locate the pain.
 The provider may ask when your child's symptoms began.
 Your child's leg and hip movement will be checked.
-Your child may also need the following tests:
+Any of the following tests may also be needed:

-- Bone scan: During this test, pictures are taken of your child's bones.
+- A bone scan is used to take pictures of your child's bones.
 Your child is given a small, safe amount of radioactive dye in an IV.
 Healthcare providers can look at the pictures for broken bones, infection, or problems in the bones.

 How is toxic synovitis of the hip treated?

-- Your child's symptoms, such as pain and limping, do not improve within 3 weeks on their own, or within 2 days with medicine.
+- Your child's symptoms do not improve within 3 weeks on their own, or within 2 days with medicine.

 - You have questions or concerns about your child's condition or care.